kartik-kumar-pandey/SarvekshanSaathi/README.md

 ### **Backend**
 - **Python:** Core logic and model implementation.
 - **Flask:** REST API for serving the model and handling requests.
-- **TensorFlow / PyTorch:** Deep learning framework for Autoencoder and Transformer models.
+- **TensorFlow / PyTorch:** Deep learning framework for Reconstruction and Attention models.
-- **Scikit-learn:** SVM implementation and metrics.
+- **Scikit-learn:** Classification Mechanism implementation and metrics.

 ---